-Our latest step came last week when we made available to the public on the Comptroller’s Facebook page all 2013 Nassau County contracts with vendors as well as all the bills paid by the County.
-In keeping with my office’s prudent standards of controlling costs and promoting innovation, we used the latest social media tools to make this information available to the greatest number of residents by using Facebook, Twitter and Google Docs.
+Recently the Comptroller's Facebook page made available all 2013 Nassau County contracts with vendors as well as all the bills paid by the county.
+In keeping with my office’s prudent standards of controlling costs and promoting innovation, we used the latest social media tools to make this information available to the greatest number of residents.
 Not a single taxpayer dollar has been spent for this important public service.

-Historically, to view this type of information a Freedom of Information Law request was necessary.
+Historically, access such as this, would require a Freedom of Information Law request.
 Placing these contracts online provides taxpayers with a snapshot of how their money is being spent, and hopefully, generate feedback from residents if inefficiencies and waste are observed.

-Nassau County spent over $700 million on contracts with hundreds of vendors in 2013 and processes over 50,000 payments to these vendors.
-The Comptroller’s Office receives hundreds of bills weekly and, after careful review, pays for the work or product that was performed according to the contract specifications.
-These vendors provide a range of essential services and products for taxpayers, including road paving, traffic light maintenance, fraud investigations, social services and transportation for seniors, the needy and children with special challenges.
+Nassau spent over $700 million on contracts with hundreds of vendors in 2013 and processes over 50,000 payments to these vendors.
+Vendors provide a range of essential services and products for taxpayers, including road paving, traffic light maintenance, fraud investigations, social services and transportation for seniors, the needy and children with special challenges.